thunderbird/webext-experiments/README.md

 API Experiments
 ---------------
-The following WebExtension Experiments are available in this repository for Thunderbird:
+The following WebExtension Experiments are available in this repository for Thunderbird.
+Note that WebExtensions experiments are supported starting Thunderbird 63.
+It is recommended to use a nightly build when testing and developing WebExtension Experiments.

 | Name                               | Author                                           | Description
 | ---------------------------------- | ------------------------------------------------ | --------------